Personal websites & portfolios

 After a few seconds, you'll see a full VS Code editor running in your browser - with your project files on the left, the code in the middle, and Claude Code ready to go in the terminal at the bottom.
 Everything runs in the cloud, so nothing touches your actual computer.

-To enable it, open VS Code's settings, navigate to Extensions, and find the Claude Code section.
-Tick the "Allow Dangerously Skip Permissions" checkbox - it sounds dramatic, but it's perfectly safe inside a disposable Codespace.
+To turn it on, open VS Code's settings, navigate to Extensions, and find the Claude Code section.
+Tick the "Allow Dangerously Skip Permissions" checkbox - it sounds dramatic, but you're not actually skipping safety here.
+The toggle just makes the auto mode option appear in the mode selector.

-Once that's enabled, go back to the mode selector and you'll see "Bypass permissions" as a new option.
-Select it, and Claude will be able to create files, run commands, and make changes without asking you each time.
+Once that's enabled, go back to the chat panel and click the mode selector at the bottom.
+You'll see "Auto mode" as a new option.
+Select it, and Claude will be able to create files, run commands, and make changes without stopping to ask - while still being held back from anything genuinely dangerous.

 When you're done for the day, make sure to stop your Codespace so it doesn't eat into your free hours.
 Click the "Codespaces" label in the bottom-left corner of the editor and select "Stop Current Codespace" from the menu.
 Your files will still be there when you come back.